 The Group does not adjust the LRC for insurance contracts issued and the remaining coverage for reinsurance contracts held for the effect of the time value of money, because insurance premiums are due within the coverage period of contracts, which is one year or less.
-The Group has determined that for all groups of contracts issued for which there is no significant financing component, the LRC will not be discounted.
-At the inception of the contract, the Group considers the facts and circumstances, with the use of judgement, to determine if there is a significant financing component.

-The Group adjusts the remaining coverage for reinsurance contracts held for the effect of the risk of reinsurer's nonperformance.
+The Group adjusts the remaining coverage for reinsurance contracts held for the effect of the risk of reinsurer's non-performance.
 The Group will reflect non-performance of reinsurers where it holds a net asset for the reinsurance treaty or where the reinsurance treaty does not provide the right of offset.